-The picture to the left is a feeder tank at a pet store.
+The picture to the right is a feeder tank at a pet store.
 This is an example of an aquarium that is clearly over stock and past its bio-load capacity.

 However before I seem to condemn this practice, as long as these criteria are met this can be done for the SHORT term:

 - It is temporary (meaning fish are sold out in a matter of a few days),